Get Tech Tips

 - Don't trust factory flares.
 In many cases, factory line-set flares are made poorly; it's often better just to cut them off and start over.

-- Ream the copper before flaring to remove the burr but don’t OVEREAM and thin out the copper edge.
+- Ream the copper before flaring to remove the burr, but don't OVERREAM and thin out the copper edge.

 - Use a good, modern flaring tool designed for refrigeration.
 This is a great one.

 - When making the flare, use a bit of refrigerant oil.
 It's even better to use a bit of Nylog.
 You only need a drop or two, one drop on the flare while making it to prevent binding and create a smoother flare surface.
 Put a bit on the back of the flare as well.
 That way, you can allow the nut to slide easily.
 I also like one small drop on the threads and spread it to the mating surfaces.
 It's worth noting, however, that some manufacturers disagree with this due to the effect it has on torque specs, so always follow their recommendations when in doubt.
 In my experience, a bit of assembly lubricant really helps.